Research and development in the business enterprise sector

 R&D statistics are reported to Eurostat using a slightly different sector classification than the Norwegian one.
 In Eurostat/OECD databases, the "Business enterprise sector" (BES) consists of the business sector and industry-oriented research institutions from the institute sector.
 In Eurostat/OECD databases, research institutions are included in the industry M72 Scientific research and development.

-R&D statistics use local kind-of-activity unit as the unit in tables with industry and region.
+R&D statistics use local kind-of-activity unit as the unit in tables with industry.
 This was also the case for reporting to Eurostat/OECD until 2020.
-Starting in 2021, enterprises (legal units) are used for all data in reporting to Eurostat/OECD, including industry and region.
+Starting in 2021, enterprises (legal units) are used for all data in reporting to Eurostat/OECD, including industry.
 This change is due to the requirement to report with the statistical unit "enterprise."
 In R&D statistics, there is a good alignment between the statistical enterprise and the legal unit.
-In the Eurostat/OECD databases, tables by industry and region have a discontinuity in 2021 becuase the unit changes from local kind-of-activity unit to enterprise (legal unit).
+In the Eurostat/OECD databases, tables by industry have a discontinuity in 2021 because the unit changes from local kind-of-activity unit to enterprise (legal unit).
 Comparability with nationally published figures is reduced from 2021.

 In the reporting of R&D personnel and R&D FTEs to Eurostat/OECD, SSB report the enterprises' employed R&D personnel (internal R&D personnel).
 External R&D personnel are not included.
 This is marked with "Definition differ" flag because the requirement from Eurostat is "Total R&D personnel" as the sum of internal and external R&D personnel.
 SSB report internal R&D personnel because of data quality and response burden.